morfien101/terraform-runner/README.md

 The terraform-runner.rb script was written to over come some of the limitation of terraform.
 It is used to deploy code to different environments.
 It is written in ruby and is designed to be able to work on windows, mac and linux.

-*__You have to have the terraform binaries expanded on your computer and available in one of your PATH directories already__*.

 The config files are written in json and describe the variables and files that need to be run.
 It will also download the current version of the terraform state file that is stored in S3 currently.
-This could technically be any supported backend remote state file but, has only beed tested with S3.
+This could technically be any supported backend remote state file but, has only been tested with S3.

 #### The process when running the script is as follows.
-1. Delete the directory "terraform-runner-working-dir" if it is already there.
-2. Create the directory "terraform-runner-working-dir".
+1. Create the directory "terraform-runner-working-dir-<datetime>".
-3. Copy the contents of the project specified in the json file to the working directory.
+2. Copy the contents of the project specified in the json file to the working directory.
-4. Download a copy of the current remote terraform state file.
+3. Download a copy of the current remote terraform state file.
 It will be stored in "terraform-runner-working-dir/.terraform".
-5. Run the terraform command with the supplied action.
+4. Run the terraform command with the supplied action.
-6. Output the STDOUT from the terraform executable.
+5. Output the STDOUT from the terraform executable.

-This process was designed to work with tools like jenkins.
+This process was designed to work with tools like Jenkins.

-Due to limitiation in the windows supplied verison on ruby standard gems.
+Due to limitation in the windows supplied version on ruby standard gems.
 The STDOUT of the terraform command will be shown only once the command has completed execution.
-This is because of buffereing of STDOUT in C libaries which is vastly outside the scope of this artical.
+This is because of buffering of STDOUT in C libraries which is vastly outside the scope of this README.
 However it will make the terraform runner look like it has frozen until the run is complete.

 # What does the config file look like